Colonoscopy Patient Preparation

 Cancellation Policy

-Please note that we require two full business days notice to be eligible for a refund of your procedure.
 There will be a cancellation fee for appointments cancelled or not attended with less than two full business days notice.

 General Preparation Instructions